rizbicki/UQ4ML/notebooks/Gaussian_Process_Kernels_Notebook.md

 # Introduction

-In this analysis, we explore how Gaussian Processes (GPs) with varying bandwidth parameters (also known as length-scale or smoothness) affect prediction sets.
+In this analysis, we explore how Gaussian Processes (GPs) with varying correlation parameters affect prediction sets.
 Specifically, we generate a dataset with two dense regions and a sparse region in between.
-We then fit three different GPs to this dataset, each with a different bandwidth parameter, and visualize how the predictions and uncertainty bounds vary across these models.
+We then fit three different GPs to this dataset, each with a different correlation parameter, and visualize how the predictions and uncertainty bounds vary across these models.

 # Load necessary libraries